Our key people include:

 Lynn has been in leadership roles since early in her career, managing teams of lawyers and participating in law firm management.

-At Costigan King, Yiming assists with commercial litigation and dispute resolution in a broad range of practice areas.
+At Costigan King, Nadia assists with Commercial Litigation and dispute resolution in a broad range of practice areas.
 She also assists with non-contentious matters.

 Lucy IvimyFinance Director

 Lucy is a qualified barrister (non-practising) and a qualified investment analyst with an MBA from the London Business School.

 Whilst practising as a barrister, Lucy gained extensive experience in employment, criminal and general common law practice.

 Lucy is a former city fund manager and her financial roles have included the following:

 • as a Fund manager she had sole responsibility for US$500m of pension fund investments in the Indian Subcontinent

 • whilst working on the Capital markets Asian desk, Lucy was responsible for

 successfully developing Schroders role and profile in the emerging Indian international syndicated equity placement market; and